hgn/net-applet-shuffler/README.md

 interface and one test type interface specified in the conf.json.
 These might specify the same interface, if separated interfaces are not available.

-When a qdisc with netem is set, this qdisc also has to be deleted.
-If this is not done, e.g. due to an error while running a campaign, either the middle box has to be restarted, or the qdisc has to be deleted manually.

 Normally, routing information is lost after a shutdown.
 One possible solution is to enable ssh access via ssh on os startup, then use ssh for further customization.
 An example workflow for Ubuntu 15.10 is the following: